Larrabee Scholars in Music

 Constance Stuart Larrabee Music Scholars are expected to actively participate in the performance opportunities offered by the Department of Music.
 To remain eligible for the award, students should enroll in an appropriate 1-credit large ensemble (String Orchestra, Symphonic Band, or Chorus) every semester they are on campus.
 Similarly, they should also enroll in applied music lessons (2-credits) during their first 2 years on campus.
 To support these lessons, Constance Stuart Larrabee Music Scholars are exempted from paying the annual $720 fee associated with 200-level applied music lessons during their first two years of study.

-CONTACT: Dr. Kenneth Schweitzer (email@example.com), Chair of Music
+CONTACT: Dr. Jon McCollum (email@example.com), Chair of Music